Looking for all of the best things Magic Kingdom has to offer for adults? We’ve got you covered!

 Haunted Mansion (8/10)

 The Haunted Mansion is one of the most iconic rides at Magic Kingdom.
-We’d rank it higher, but it can appear a little hokey to some adults – the ideal age group for this one is probably teenagers and young adults.
+We’d rank it higher, but it can appear a little hokey to some adults – the ideal age group for this one is probably tweens and teens.

 The Haunted Mansion is a grim ride that isn’t meant to be completely scary, but rather more playfully haunting.
 The entire ride features cartoonish characters, ghosts and ghouls and is a slow moving track ride that is set on a continuous loop.